KittyGiraudel/site/_posts/2014-03-17-git-tips-and-tricks-part-2.md

 $ git commit -m 'Initial commit'
 ```

 I’ve just created a text file with only one line.
-Now, I just want to add a second line but while editing my file, I see that I wrote "tetx file" and not "text file" so I add my new line and I fix the first one in the same time.
+Now, I just want to add a second line but while editing my file, I see that I wrote “tetx file” and not “text file” so I add my new line and I fix the first one in the same time.
 Let’s see what our diff looks like:

 ```git
 $ git diff